ophelia, corrected

 That line breaks your heart because it comes too late.

-[I ask again — is Ophelia, given her story, age, backdrop, really the best candidate for a symbol of a “showgirl,” or a symbol of sexual awakening?]
+Is Ophelia, given her story, age, backdrop, really the best candidate for a symbol of a “showgirl” — a symbol of sexual awakening?

 “Love Story” doesn’t reference Romeo and Juliet the Shakespeare play so much as the cultural shorthand the play has become.
 That one just borrows from tropes — the young, star-crossed lovers who die for infatuation amid family feud.
 So it didn’t seem like a big deal.
 This is what adaptation scholar Julie Sanders calls recontextualized appropriation: the highbrow source lends symbolic capital to the new work, and in return, the new text democratizes the original (or in this case, the tropes borne out of it).
 It’s actually harmless.
 Later generations can’t experience the past firsthand so artists sourcing high-brow work allows them to inherit cultural memories they did not live through (as Marianne Hirsch articulates in The Generation of Postmemory, 2012).
 Taylor Swift, like many artists of her generation, channels this kind of postmemory.
 That’s not a terrible thing at all especially for a generation increasingly declining in the critical and linguistic study of the humanities.